Pianomyn/Pathfinder/README.md

 - DFS
   - Unweighted, does not guarantee shortest path
   - Move to unvisited nodes randomly
-- Greedy Heuristic
+- Greedy
   - Unweighted, does not guarantee shortest path
   - Makes locally optimal decisions based on a heuristic - for this project, I am using Manhattan Distance.
   - $Manhattan\ Distance=| \text{target.x} - \text{current.x} | + | \text{target.y} - \text{current.y} |$
   - Generally good for highly connected graphs but can run into issues with walls/barriers.
 - Djikstra's
   - Weighted, shortest path algorithm
-  - Also a "greedy" algorithm.
-Uses a priority queue (min heap) to ensure it is visiting the min weight edge currently bordering the frontier.
+  - Uses a priority queue (min heap) to ensure it is visiting the min weight edge currently bordering the frontier.
 Guarantees shortest path from a source to all connected nodes in the graph.
 - A\*
   - Weighted, shortest path algorithm
   - Best weighted pathfinding algorithm.
-Makes use of a min heap as well but the priority is determined by weight + heuristic.
+Makes use of a min heap as well but the priority is determined by weight + heuristic (combination of Greedy and Djikstra's).
 Can think of it as an "informed Djikstra's" that can be expected to find the target faster than Djikstra's.

 ## Development